FarmDyn/documentation/docs/template/plant_nutrition.md

 ```

-## Using data output of the crop modelling framework SIMPLACE
+## Using data output of the crop modeling framework SIMPLACE

-FarmDyn is loosely connected to the crop modelling framework [SIMPLACE](http://www.simplace.net/Joomla/index.php).
+FarmDyn is loosely connected to the crop modeling framework [SIMPLACE](http://www.simplace.net/Joomla/index.php).
 This crop model provides cropping activities consisting of different managements and corresponding yields and externalities.
 They are provided as a gdx file
 and loaded into FarmDyn.
 The parameter *p\_simres* contains all information from the crop model for
 different crops, crop rotations (represented in the set *till*) and intensities.
 Intensities represent a whole